-Extracts from the press conference by Mario Draghi, President of the ECB, following the ECB Governing Council meeting
+Extracts from the press conference by Mario DRAGHI, ECB President following the ECB Governing Council meeting:

-On 5 July 2012, Mario Draghi, President of the European Central Bank (ECB), commented on the considerations underlying monetary policy decisions during a press conference.
+On 5 July, Mario Draghi, ECB President commented on the considerations underlying Monetary policy decisions

 At the meeting, the Governing Council of the ECB took the following monetary policy decisions: